 If you’re interested in finding the most picturesque Solihull tourist attractions and sights then you’ve come to the right place.
 The town has a range of historic buildings and parks for you to explore.
-And, as if it needs any introduction, there’s always the nearby Genting Arena.
+And, as if it needs any introduction, there’s always the nearby Resorts World Arena.

 Elmdon Parish Church, also known as St. Nicholas’ Church, is a medieval church that was rebuilt in the 18th century.
 There has been a place of worship on the site since 1297.
 It’s a delightful piece of parkland that’s definitely worth a visit if you’re in the area.